age-series/eln2-web/docs/progress.md

 General progress information about Eln2 development can be found here.

+# Week 18 (April 26 - May 2)

+A slight hiatus while `Caeleron` has exams, `jrddunbr` has interviews.
+* `Baughn` updated the codebase to 1.15.2 and included Bookshelf as our UMC replacement.

+# Week 17 (April 19 - April 25)

+* `Caeleron` worked on uarchComputer
+* `Baughn` migrated us away from UMC.
+Baughn wanted something different after working with it briefly.
+* `Grissess` did some work with the Falstad importer and fixed some other minor MNA bugs.

 # Week 16 (April 12 - April 18)

 * `jrddunbr` worked on various parsers and the AsmComputer